 Russian director Timur Bekmambetov exploded onto the world scene with Night Watch (2004), a thematically complex film concerning an epic war between various supernatural creatures.
 It was a film that seemed to be bursting over at the seams with an excess of ideas and flashy visuals.
 It became a substantial word-of-mouth hit in the West.
 Prior to Night Watch, Timur Bekmambetov had been a successful commercials director, had made Peshawar Waltz (1994) about the Russian war in Afghanistan, which received some international festival acclaim, and two English language films, the gladiator film The Arena (2001) for Roger Corman, and Escape from Afghanistan (2002).
 With Night Watch, Bekmambetov set out to emulate the visual flash of a Hollywood epic.
 Bekmambetov followed Night Watch up with Day Watch (2006) and has announced a third film Dusk Watch/Twilight Watch, although put this on hold to make Wanted.

 Wanted was Timur Bekmambetov’s entry into the US mainstream.
 The film is based on Wanted (2003-4), a comic-book series by Mark Millar, a writer known for his work on various Marvel and DC titles, who has become the highest paid comic-book writer in the world since his appearance in the 1990s.
-Millar also wrote the comic-books that became the basis of Kick-Ass (2010) and Kingsman: The Secret Service (2015) and various sequels to these, plus two animated Marvel films Ultimate Avengers (2006) and Ultimate Avengers II (2006) and an animated adaptation of Superman: Red Son (2020) and the live-action tv series adaptation of Jupiter’s Legacy (2021)..
+Millar also wrote the comic-books that became the basis of Kick-Ass (2010) and Kingsman: The Secret Service (2015) and various sequels to these, plus two animated Marvel films Ultimate Avengers (2006) and Ultimate Avengers II (2006), an animated adaptation of Superman: Red Son (2020) and the live-action tv series adaptation of Jupiter’s Legacy (2021)..

 What should be said is that the Wanted comic-book is quite different to what we see in the film.
 Perhaps most noticeably, the comic-book is a superhero title, while all reference to such has been eliminated from the film.
 The two Wanted‘s start in similar ways with hero Wesley Gibson being drawn out of his dreary office job and indoctrinated into a secret organisation where he learns of his skills as a super-assassin who can never miss.
 However, in the comic-book, rather than Wesley discovering that this is all an elaborate set-up, we learn that the Fraternity is an organisation headed by the world’s super-villains who have ganged together to eliminate the superheroes.
 The amusing point about the comic-book was working out which well-known comic-book figures that Mark Millar was referencing – The Fraternity was headed by Mr Rictus who was clearly based on The Joker; Angelina Jolie’s Fox was intended as an analogue of Cat Woman; while most of the other Batman and Superman villains turned up in slightly disguised form.
 (Wesley himself appears to be based on Marvel’s Bullseye).